tribbloid/spookystuff/README.md

 ```

 #### 2. Find interchangeable parts of a washing machine on appliancepartspros.com
-- Goal: Find all parts on model 'A210S', print the full name of the model, time to find the model on website (in ms), schematic description, manufacturer's part number, and all substitutes
+- Goal: Find all parts on model 'A210S', print the full name of the model, schematic description, description/brand/and number of each part, and all their substitutes
 - Query:
 ```
     (sc.parallelize(Seq("A210S")) +>